weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 3. Accept the guest invite

-	- Open a **New InPrivate window** and check the email with subject **You have been added as a guest to Contoso in Microsoft Teams** from **Outlook Web Portal** (https://outlook.live.com/owa/, https://outlook.office.com/mail/, https://outlook.office365.com).
+	- Open a **New InPrivate window** and check the email with subject **You have been added as a guest to Contoso in Microsoft Teams** from **Outlook Web Portal** (https://outlook.live.com/owa/)
+	- <mark>for consumer or for Work-Account use (https://outlook.office.com/mail/, https://outlook.office365.com).

 	- Select **Open Microsoft Teams** from the email.
 You will be redirected to the sign-in page with a permission consent request.